 “Branding is the art of aligning what you want people to think about your company with what people actually do think about your company.
 And vice-versa.” —Jay Baer, Convince & Convert

 This definition captures the fact that you, as a business owner, have a role in building your brand, but also acknowledges that your customers and the general public do too.
-A brand is a conversation, not a monologue, and the best brands engage the public, motivate action, and keep people coming back for more.
+A brand is a conversation, not a monologue.
+The best brands engage their audience, motivate action, and keep people coming back for more.

-If you want to improve your branding, here are a few questions to ask to help you shore up any weak spots.
+If you want to improve building your brand, here are five questions to ask to help strengthen any weak spots.

 1. Why does your brand (company, service, etc.) exist?

 This could be rephrased as: What is your mission, or what is your purpose?
 Fundamentally, you need to understand and explain why you are here, what you do, and for whom and why this matters.
 Ask yourself “so what” after any statement to make sure you’re making the strongest case for your brand that you can.

 Your core values are the foundation for your mission/purpose; they are your guiding light.